developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutdatacaptureprofile/index.md

             android:layout_marginLeft="50dp"
             android:ems="10" >

-6. Connect the device (having the latest EMDK runtime) to USB port.
+6. Connect the device to a USB port.
     >Note:
     >Make sure the device is in USB debug.
 7. Run the application.